 3.2.3.2 TENANTS NETWORKS AND PLACEMENT RESULTS

 As described in the previous section, two tests were to be carried out:

-- 1. Live Network throughput modification. - 2.
-Measurement of delays between local and global cloud.
+- 1. Live Network Slicing modification. - 2.
+Measurement of delays between VNFs deployed at the local / remote cloud and IoT gateway.